-As a school district with 76.5% low-income and 40.15% English Learners, we believe all services we provide must be conducted with the needs of these students in mind.
-While the District's core LCAP expenditures benefit all students, our actions/services also provide targeted programs and services for low-income, English learners, foster youth and other at-risk students.
-Through analysis of our state and local data and input from Educational Partners, three goals, aligned with the eight State priorities, have been identified for focus within the next three years.
+Through analysis of our state and local data and input from Educational Partners, three goals, aligned with the eight State priorities, have been identified for focus 2023-2024.

-- GOAL 1 "Develop and enhance quality instructional programs and provide facilities that are in good repair to improve student performance, and enable them to meet their personal, academic and career goals." - 3 Actions State Priorities 1 Educational Partners did not identify any concerns or needs within Priority 1.
-The goal and metrics were selected to ensure that progress we have made for these priorities will be evaluated on a regular basis. - GOAL 2 "All students will demonstrate growth towards meeting or exceeding standards in Math, English Language Arts (ELA), and Science including growth in English language proficiency as demonstrated through local formative assessments and course grades". - 15 Actions State Priorities 2, 4, 5, 7, 8 Input received from Educational Partners through the LCAP development process indicates a desire to improve ELA, Math and Science achievement.
+GOAL 1 "Develop and enhance quality instructional programs and provide facilities that are in good repair to improve student performance, and enable them to meet their personal, academic and career goals."

+3 Actions - State Priorities 1 Educational Partners did not identify any concerns or needs within Priority 1.
+The goal and metrics were selected to ensure that progress we have made for these priorities will be evaluated on a regular basis.

-for all students.
+GOAL 2 "All students will demonstrate growth towards meeting or exceeding standards in Math, English Language Arts (ELA), and Science including growth in English language proficiency as demonstrated through local formative assessments and course grades".

+15 Actions - State Priorities 2, 4, 5, 7, 8 - Input received from Educational Partners through the LCAP development process indicates a desire to improve ELA, Math and Science achievement and absenteeism for all students.

-- GOAL 3 "Provide a clean, healthy, physically and emotionally safe learning environment, in which all students can learn and a community where parents are actively engaged in their child's education." - 9 Actions- State Priorities 3, 6, 8 Input received from Educational Partners through the LCAP development process indicates a desire to improve school climate and increase the amount of parents that are actively engaged in their child's education.
+GOAL 3 "Provide a clean, healthy, physically and emotionally safe learning environment, in which all students can learn and a community where parents are actively engaged in their child's education."

+9 Actions- State Priorities 3, 6, 8 - Input received from Educational Partners through the LCAP development process indicates a desire to improve school climate and increase the amount of parents that are actively engaged in their child's education.